Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 Foreign qualification in Montana is simple if you know where to find and send your forms.
 If you or your legal counsel has decided to foreign qualify your LLC in Montana, go ahead and navigate to the Secretary of State’s Online Business Filing System.
 You must apply for your registration via an online form.

 If you haven’t already, you’ll need to create a Montana ePass account.
-Once you’re logged in, scroll down to find the SIMS Business Entity Registration, and you’ll be on your way.
+Once you’re logged in, scroll down the business forms page until you find the Certificate of Authority for Foreign Limited Liability Company and you’ll be on your way.
 To make the process as streamlined as possible, have the following information handy:

 - Your LLC name (or alternate name if yours isn’t available in Montana)